Write the reason you're deleting this FAQ

 Cristian

+My next step would be learning some good old PHP and after the evolve on learning cool frameworks like Laravel because I think the future of all websites is pure, clean and optimized code.
 I pretty sure I can solve most HTML and CSS problems, I've taken a real course at some point and learned the basics.
 Even though the course material was very old and didn't help my right away although it solidified a based on which I now rely greatly when doing SEO.
+My next step would be learning some good old PHP and after the evolve on learning cool frameworks like Laravel because I think the future of all websites is pure, clean and optimized code.

 Are you sure you want to delete this post?